boarded wall

 Fascinating Facts About the BSL Sign for “boarded wall”

-• The sign’s clear visual representation often means it’s easily understood even by those with limited BSL knowledge, due to its strong indexical motivation – it points directly to the physical action of building with boards.
+• The sign’s clear visual motivation, where the hand literally “builds” the wall, means it’s often readily understood even by those with limited BSL exposure, highlighting its strong indexical link to the real world.

 “boarded wall” in Deaf Culture - Community and Identity